-So, the lemonade I'm fixin' to brew looks likely to be just a tad tainted.
-For years I have been reading about the wonders of "compost tea" (brewer at right).
+So, the lemonade I'm fixin' to brew looks to be just a tad tainted fer drinkin'.
+For years I have been reading about the wonders of "compost tea" (brewer at left).
 Considering the herbicides I've used for so long, it probably makes good sense to "inoculate the gut " after said antibiotic treatment.

-I have held off on such procedures until I knew more about both the baseline conditions and the variable array.
-To that end, I will confirm my earlier assessments of clay levels with lab tests from strategically chosen locations (I simply cannot afford shotgun lab sampling).
-Additionally, I can only make as much charcoal as I have for another two or three years.
-I want to know what I want to be doing before I do it bigger than a test patch.
+I have held off on such procedures until I knew more about both the baseline conditions and the variable array (bacterial and fungal endophytes, phyllophytes, and in the rhizosphere).
+To that end, I will confirm my earlier assessments of clay levels with lab tests from strategically chosen locations (I cannot afford shotgun lab tests).
+Additionally, I can only make as much charcoal for a total of five years and still have a forest.
+So this "mad scientist" will start with a test patch.

 Now that I am aware of said mineral deficiencies it would seem only rational that I consider an experiment making amendments in concert with an array of representative microbial cohorts.
-There is attendant to the concoction of such elixirs a necessary degree of empirical mysticism as regards sources of bacteria with which to brew (ungulate poop is a popular additive).
+There is attendant to the concoction of such elixirs a necessary degree of empirical mysticism as regards sources of organisms with which to brew (ungulate poop in pond water is popular, but one can blend vegetative smoothies).
 Unlike most people who brew said tea, I'm not trying simply to make things grow fast, but I clearly do need nitrogen here.
 Then there is the non-trivial matter of knowing what I am brewing.
-Unfortunately, the cost of making biological assays of samples containing millions of species is (at \$2500 a crack plus \$400 per sample) just a teensy bit intimidating considering the likely errors involved and the absolute certainty that we know very little about the implications of a particular microbial assay.
+Unfortunately, the cost of making biological assays of samples containing millions of species is (at \$2500 a crack plus \$400 per sample) just a teensy bit intimidating considering the likely errors involved and the absolute certainty that we know very little about the implications of said particular microbial assay.